-The post-war era also saw the arrival of notorious San Francisco madame Sally Stanford, whose establishments were reputed to have hosted as many organizational meetings of the original United Nations as the supposed U.N. meeting rooms at the Opera House.
+The post-war Sausalito history also saw the arrival of notorious San Francisco madame Sally Stanford, whose establishments were reputed to have hosted as many organizational meetings of the original United Nations as the supposed U.N. meeting rooms at the Opera House.
 Stanford declared that she had abandoned her prior profession in favor of running a bar and restaurant, and bought the Valhalla Inn in southern Sausalito.
 She ran for the City Council of Sausalito on several occasions… and ultimately won in 1972.
 She became Mayor of our town in 1975 at age 72, and stayed active in city life until her death in 1982.

 During the 1950’s and 1960’s Sausalito’s fame as an Artist’s Colony grew, and writers and musicians were drawn here as well.
 Philosopher and author Alan Watts (who remains influential today), Artist Jean Varda and actor and writer Sterling Hayden joined the improvised floating homes community and began to hold floating (as in maritime) 1960’s versions of Gertrude Stein’s Paris salons of the 1920’s.

-Some describe the era as one of extended parties lubricated by alcohol and then by drugs.
-Others see it as a high point in the history of American creative thinking, with leaders from different creative fiels inspiring and debating each other.
+Some describe this era of Sausalito history as one of extended parties lubricated by alcohol and then by drugs.
+Others see it as a high point in the history of American creative thinking, with leaders from philosophy, theology, music, literature and art inspiring and debating each other.
 The facts I’ve read in different Sausalito history articles appear to support both theories.

 Sausalito 50 Years Ago

 50 years ago residents would talk about the “great years” between 1945 and 1960, after the massive shipyard closed down and before travelers to San Francisco added Sausalito to their list of must-see local places.
 For that one generation of Sausalito history, the now-old-timers would say, “the local residents had the place to themselves again, like it was before the War.”
 But the link to San Francisco created by the new Golden Gate Bridge, the allure of the views, art and restaurants, and the Age of the Automobile gradually changed Sausalito into a more crowded, more visited place.